Putney Vale Cemetery

 Putney Vale Cemetery and Crematorium in southwest London is located in Putney Vale, surrounded by Putney Heath and Wimbledon Common and Richmond Park.
 It is located within 47 acres of parkland.
 The cemetery was opened in 1891 and the crematorium in 1938.
 The cemetery was originally laid out on land which had belonged to Newlands Farm, which was established in the medieval period.

+History

+The Putney Burial Board held an opening ceremony for the cemetery in 1890, in a location described by Heber Hart as "probably one of the most beautifully situated in England."
+At its consecration by the Bishop of Gibraltar, Charles Sandford, nearby rifle practice by local volunteer corps caused panic, forcing some attendees to use umbrellas for cover.
+Following a tragic incident where a gravedigger was mortally wounded by a stray bullet, the Burial Board brought a lawsuit against the commanding officers of the volunteer regiments.
+Charles Swinfen Eady, Arthur Jelf and Heber Hart successfully secured an injunction from Mr Justice Romer.
+This restricted firing to the 200-yard point, ultimately leading to the total cessation of rifle practice on Wimbledon Common by the National Rifle Association.
+H.R.H. the Duke of Cambridge, then Commander-in-Chief, was reported to have said: "I was always of opinion that accidents were imminent, and that was really why I wished to see the camp changed from Wimbledon to Bisley, and I am afraid the incident of the past few days has rather confirmed the view I took at the time.
+I think it is a very good thing that we have gone elsewhere."

+Layout

 The cemetery has two chapels, one being a traditional Church of England chapel and the other being used for multi-denomination or non-religious services.
 It has a large Garden of Remembrance.

 There are 87 Commonwealth war grave burials from the First World War and 97 from the Second World War in the cemetery.
 Six Victoria Cross recipients have been buried or cremated here.
 The burials are scattered throughout the grounds of the cemetery and a Screen Wall Memorial has been erected to record the names of those whose graves are not marked by headstones.
 Those who have been cremated at Putney Vale Crematorium also have their names recorded on these panels.